-Note: There’s two types of “peat pots” – the small fibre containers that you add your own mix too and the Jiffy product that contains a peat-based mix surrounded by mesh.
+Note: There are two types of “peat pots” – the small fibre containers that you add your own mix too and the Jiffy product that contains a peat-based mix surrounded by mesh.
 This post is about the former (the ones in the picture above).

 Open up any vegetable gardening magazine, especially early in the year, and you’ll find dozens of pages littered with pictures of peat pots – usually with a seedling or two peering out of the top.
 They look good (almost as good as the vintage stuff).
-They’re much more natural, for instance. than plastic module trays or repurposed toilet rolls…though don’t get me wrong, I’m not averse to the latter.
+They’re much more natural than plastic module trays or repurposed toilet roll tubes…though don’t get me wrong, I’m not averse to toilet rolls at all!.

-If you’re thinking about transitioning to peat pots in favour of plastic ones, especially if you do most of your growing in containers, then this post is for you.
-I’ve taken a balanced look at the pros and cons of using them, and how different situations might have different demands.
-My final conclusion, as you’ll see, is that there isn’t really a black-and-white answer: sometimes peat pots are called for, sometimes they’re surplus to cost and requirement.
-I’ll also explore some of the most common problems that people experience when using them and how you can overcome them.
+If you’re thinking about transitioning to peat pots in favour of plastic ones for starting your seeds, especially if you do most of your growing in containers (where you can pop the peat pots directly into the potting mix in the bigger pots when it’s warm enough), then this post is for you.
+I’ve taken a balanced look at the pros and cons of using them and explored how different situations might have different demands.
+My final conclusion is that there isn’t really a black-and-white answer: sometimes peat pots are called for, sometimes they’re surplus to cost and requirement.
+I’ve also examined some of the most common problems that people experience when using them and talked about ways you can overcome them.

 Finally, I’ve recommended some inexpensive, high-quality options at the end.

 It’s worth distinguishing between peat and biodegradable pots.
 Whilst all peat pots are biodegradable, not all biodegradable pots are made from peat (I’m sure you can spot the philosophy degree there).
 The former are made from compressed peat (usually with additional materials) whereas the others are made from a similarly compressed organic material – wood or coir fibre, for instance.